ULJ-Yale/qunex/README.md

 * 0.41.02 [niutilities] Added gatherBehavior command
 * 0.41.03 [niutilities] Changed file type for gaterBehavior to .txt and updated documentation
 * 0.41.04 [niutilities] Changed gmri to mnap in documentation
+* 0.41.05 [niutilities] Now allways reports an error when no file was found to process

 Stable Container Tag Log
 ========================